Birdlife in the Spring

 On the foreshore and creek, the ducks and waders start to thin out as the breeding birds move off to find nesting sites further north.
 The black-tailed godwits start to change to their breeding plumage to add a little colour just before they depart for Iceland or northern Europe.

 Late spring sees the arrival of our summer visitors, mainly a selection of warblers – cettis, reed, willow and chiffchaff.
-In recent years the Common has had a thriving population of breeding whitethroats.
+In recent years the Common has had a small population of breeding whitethroats.
 If you are lucky and observant you may see a passing dartford warbler; in the last few years these birds have been making use of the open Common when not in their breeding grounds in the New Forest.
+Although recently we have recorded a successful nesting attempt by a pair of dartford warblers where at least one youngest was successfully fledged.

 Stonechats also become more noticeable often giving dog walkers a telling off for coming too close to their territory.
 The warning call the male gives has been likened to the sound of clicking two pebbles together.